surma/surma.dev/content/things/portrait-mode.md

 <figcaption>Rays that enter the lens parallel to the lens axis will intersect the focal point.<br>(Orange points are interactive!)</figcaption>
 </figure>

-The reverse works as well: Rays that enter the lens by crossing the focal point when exit the lens parallel to the lens axis.
-This rule is surprisingly powerful and will allow us to figure a whole lot of interesting facts.
+The reverse works as well: Rays that enter the lens by crossing the focal point will exit the lens parallel to the lens axis.
+This rule is surprisingly powerful and will allow us to derive a whole lot of interesting facts.

 > **Note:** You’ll notice that lenses with a short focal length are anything but thin.
 We’ll still pretend that they fall into the “thin lens” category for the remainder of this article.